 A grievance hearing will ordinarily be completed within thirty (30) academic calendars days after the department chair's receipt of the formal complaint.
-Should the grievance be brought at a time when this period extends into the summer semester, the hearing committee will attempt to proceed within the set timeline, but if this cannot be accomplished due to summer absences of any involved party, the chair will notify all parties that the process will be held in the beginning of the fall academic semester.
+Should the grievance be brought at a time when this period extends into the summer

 Once an agreed upon date is secured, the department chair shall convene a departmental grievance committee consisting of two faculty members from the department and one student from any program in the college.
 This committee will function as a standing departmental committee.
 The department chair shall appoint one of the selected faculty members to function as the hearing committee chair.
 The selected student must be representative of the same level (or higher) of the program.
 For example, a graduate student may only serve on the committee within the graduate studies department.
 One of the selected faculty members should be a content specialist on the presented issue, as applicable.